Objective: Completely eliminate the opposing team

 4) Only one player can be eliminated by a single thrown ball (only the first player hit by the ball is out – deflections/ricochets do not count).

-5) Slapping, scooping, or spiking a ball towards an opposing player and successfully hitting them will not count as a hit as it is not considered a valid throw.
+5) Slapping, scooping, or spiking a ball towards an opposing player and successfully hitting them will not count as a hit as it is not considered a valid throw, however, if the ball is caught, it will count as a valid catch.

 6) Any ball thrown by a player after they have been eliminated will not count as a valid throw and therefore cannot result in a hit or a catch.

-Important Note: Once a player has been hit, they are not considered ‘out’ until the ball that hit them has touched another object (this includes, but is not limited to, the floor, wall, ceiling, bench, other players, etc.).
+Important Note: Once a player has been hit, they are not considered ‘out’ until the ball that hit them has made contact with another object (this includes, but is not limited to, the floor, wall, ceiling, bench, other players, etc.).

 1) When a player catches a ball, the person that threw the ball is out and a player from the catcher’s team returns to the game.